 Tell me about the residential meal plans.
 Do I have to have one?

 All residential students are required to have a meal plan.
 Money on a meal plan that is not used during the fall semester can carry into the spring semester and May term, as long as the student continues to live in campus housing.
 However, students forfeit their remaining balances at the end of the academic year, or when they move out of campus housing.
 The meal plan is good only for the Shaw Dining Hall, Griff's Roost and library cafe.
 For more information on residential meal plans click here.

 Tell me about the housing rules.

 What types of activities are there?

-RAs program at least two events each month in the hall for their residents.
-ARWC is a group of residents that plans social events in the halls as well.
+Resident Advisor's program at least one event each month in the hall for their residents.
+Residence Hall Association (RHA) is a group of residents that plans social events in the halls as well.
+RHA serves as the voice for all students living within the residence halls.
 ASWC also provides numerous activities around campus.
 Programs include bands, dances, sporting events, open-mic night, comedians, lectures, diversity discussions, movies, and lots of free food!
 Most students are here on weekends, but some do take day trips up to ski!